ApplicationCraft/applicationcraft.com/source/developers/documentation/extending-ac/adding-your-own-widgets/anatomy-of-a-basic-widget/defining-properties.html.markdown

  - get : function name that is called when the widget's property is read from

  - alias : a [language constant](/developers/documentation/extending-ac/adding-your-own-widgets/anatomy-of-a-basic-widget/language-constants) that contains the property label as displayed in the left column of the IDE property bar.
 AC will attempt to find a constant with this name.
 If it cannot, then it will use the constant name as the IDE string.
-The example above assumes there is a language constant defined.
+The example above assumes there is a language constant  `widgetpropname_simpleLabel_text` defined.
 Read the note below on property naming.

 ## Property Naming

 There are two things involved in property naming